 - 1½ tsp xanthan gum or guar gum

-- Measure the flours by spooning into the measuring cup.
-Then level off with a straight edge spatula or knife.
+- It's important to measure the flours by spooning into the measuring cup.
+This will assure a more accurate amount.

 - The xanthan gum can be left out if desired.
 But it will need to be added for almost all baked goods.
 If you leave it out of the blend, add xanthan gum as follows to specific recipes: Cakes, cupcakes, and muffins, add 1/2 tsp xanthan gum for each cup of flour used.
 For pancakes, waffles and cookies, add 1/4 tsp xanthan gum per cup of flour.